The Practicality of the I-Joist as a Ceiling Joist

 Boise-Cascade and Weyerhaeuser, two of the largest companies, provide plenty of data on I-joists.
 Boise-Cascade says they are not meant for service as a ceiling joist (tension tie) without special engineering.
 This clearly appears on the company’s installation guide in bold, red print.

-As for Weyerhaeuser, Product Support Engineer Jason Shumaker, P.E., , agreed with his company’s literature in an email, “…when the ceiling joists are being used as tension ties to keep the rafters from spreading… the connection from the I-joist to the rafter… would need to be designed by the EOR/AOR [engineer of record/architect of record].”
+As for Weyerhaeuser, Product Support Engineer Jason Shumaker, P.E., agreed with his company’s literature in an email, “…when the ceiling joists are being used as tension ties to keep the rafters from spreading… the connection from the I-joist to the rafter… would need to be designed by the EOR/AOR [engineer of record/architect of record].”

 To complete my education, I spoke with Lars Jensen, P.E., a structural engineer based in Cape Cod who presents regularly to inspector groups in Massachusetts, who hammered home the final nail for me.
-“I-joists are generally not a good member to use for tension ties,” he said, “because the force typically comes into the member through the thin web, and they (manufacturers) are probably and rightfully worried about proper load entry, even if the web is fully packed.”
+“I-joists are generally not a good member to use for tension ties,” he said, “because the force typically comes into the member through the thin web, and they (manufacturers) are probably and rightfully worried about proper load entry, even if the web is fully packed,” he shared.

 Thin web?
 I hurried through my notes.
 I noticed that Shumaker had also told me that in this configuration, laminated veneer lumber works better than I-joists as the connection capacity is easier to achieve.
 Both engineers had mentioned the need for a professional engineer’s review.